Subscribe to receive updates on Center activities and recent events.

 Reflections on 9/11 and its Afterlife

 A decade has passed since the September 11th terrorist attacks.
-Meanwhile, debateover methods of preventing future harms while preserving our moral integrity has raised complex questions that touch upon issues of rights, redress and our common humanity.Featuring a distinguished multidisciplinary group of policy makers, theologians, legal scholars, moral philosophers and social scientists, this conference sought to advance public dialogue and moral understandings as the country continues to grapple with these tensions.
-Click here for more information
+Meanwhile, debate over methods of preventing future harms while preserving our moral integrity has raised complex questions that touch upon issues of rights, redress and our common humanity.Featuring a distinguished multidisciplinary group of policy makers, theologians, legal scholars, moral philosophers and social scientists, this conference sought to advance public dialogue and moral understandings as the country continues to grapple with these tensions.
+Learn more about this event.

 Moral Reconciliation, Forgiveness, and Repair: